-For running Rapid Recovery, Quest requires a minimum network infrastructure of 1 gigabit Ethernet (GbE) for efficient performance.
+Rapid Recovery requires a minimum network infrastructure of 1 gigabit Ethernet (GbE).
 Quest recommends 10GbE networks for robust environments.
 10GbE networks are also recommended when protecting servers featuring large volumes (5TB or higher).

 If multiple network interface cards (NICs) are available on the Core machine that support NIC teaming (grouping several physical NICs into a single logical NIC), and if the switches on the network allow it, then using NIC teaming on the Core may provide extra performance.
 In such cases, teaming up spare network cards that support NIC teaming on any protected machines, when possible, may also increase overall performance.